-To simplify this process this motherboard has complied with the Plug and Play (PNP) specification which was developed to allow automatic system configuration whenever a PNP-compliant card is added to the system.
-For PNP cards, IRQs are assigned automatically from those available.
+To simplify this process, this motherboard complies with the Plug and Play (PnP specification, which was developed to allow automatic system configuration whenever a PnP-compliant card is added to the system.
+For PnP cards, IRQs are assigned automatically from those available.

-If the system has both Legacy and PNP ISA cards installed, IRQs are assigned to PNP cards from those not used by Legacy cards.
-The PCI and PNP configuration of the BIOS setup utility can be used to indicate which IRQs are being used by Legacy cards.
-For older Legacy cards that does not work with the BIOS, you can contact your vendor for an ISA Configuration Utility.
+If the system has both legacy and PnP ISA cards installed, IRQs are assigned to PnP cards from those not used by legacy cards.
+The PCI and PNP configuration section of the BIOS setup utility can be used to assign which IRQs are being used by legacy cards.
+For older legacy cards that do not work with the BIOS, you may contact your vendor for an ISA Configuration Utility.

-An IRQ number is automatically assigned to PCI expansion cards after those used by Legacy and PNP ISA cards.
-In the PCI bus design, the BIOS automatically assigns an IRQ to a PCI slot that has a card in it that requires an IRQ.
-To install a PCI card, you need to set something called the INT (interrupt) assignment.
-Since all the PCI slots on this motherboard use an INTA #, be sure that the jumpers on your PCI cards are set to INT A.
+An IRQ number is automatically assigned to PCI expansion cards after those used by legacy and PnP ISA cards.
+In the PCI bus design, the BIOS automatically assigns an IRQ to a PCI slot that contains a card requiring an IRQ.
+To install a PCI card, you need to set the INT (interrupt assignment).
+Since all the PCI slots on this mother-board use an INTA #, set the jumpers on your PCI cards to INT A.